Leadership: James Saunders, Acting State Chief Information Security Officer

 In today’s modern world, cybersecurity incidents can dramatically damage public safety, privacy, state services, and the ability of first responders to keep Marylanders safe.

 The Office of Security Management (OSM) within the Department of Information Technology (DoIT), led by the Acting State Chief Information Security Officer, provides State agencies with a common statewide strategy for secure, effective, and technically sound use of the State's information technology resources.
-The Office is responsible for the establishment of security policies, security guidance, security awareness, and management of Statewide centralized security services such as the Maryland Security Operations Center (MD-SOC).
+The Office is responsible for the establishment of security policies, security guidance, security awareness, privacy and management of Statewide centralized security services such as the Maryland Security Operations Center (MD-SOC).

 OSM helps protect other state agencies through detection, cyber threat, and incident response services and is a source of IT security information for State agencies.
 OSM also houses the local cyber team, which works directly with local Maryland jurisdictions to help them improve their cybersecurity posture.
 They provide expert guidance, resources, and support to municipalities, counties, public school systems, and other local entities so they can better safeguard their digital assets.